Our design services have helped grow some of the UK's fastest growing online retailers. Let us see how we can help you too!

-Our bluCommerce platform is built with mobile users in mind.
-Offering a seamless cross-device experience means shoppers can easily view product pages and navigate your site on their smartphone.
+The Shopify Plus platform, which we specialise in at blubolt, is built with this in mind.
+Designed for the biggest retailers in the world, online and in store, it offers a seamless cross-device experience meaning shoppers can easily view product pages and navigate your site on their smartphone.
 This gives them all the information they need to make the online to offline experience as fluid as possible.

 Furthermore, both desktop and mobile users are demanding ever-more “hands-on” technology when conducting their online research.
 They want to be able to view a product from every possible angle and to see all its colour variations on different models or settings.
 Access to live stock updates is also an important factor.

 Gone are the days of measuring your digital efforts in terms of e-commerce purchases alone.
 To truly measure your success you need a more integrated approach to both online and offline experiences and how the former drives the latter.
 This has been commonly referred to as an “omnichannel” experience for shoppers who prefer a mix of digital and tangible information to drive their purchasing behaviour.

 Insights are necessary in terms of which digital adverts, listings and marketing tactics actually led to in store purchases.
 Difficult you say?
 Perhaps.
 Impossible?
 Absolutely not.

 Let’s start with your Google AdWords campaign.
 It already has a nifty feature which shows you how many people click on the call button when your ad appears on a mobile device.
 It’s likely that a caller is enquiring about your opening hours, store location, or items that you have in stock.

 Similarly, AdWords can also show you how many people clicked to get directions to your physical store.
 This means they were actively wanting to visit you to make an in store purchase.